pslib-cz/2023-l4-web-typographic-library-TomasMachalka/README.md

 2) Scroll down
 3) Click on Download Profile_library.CSS
 4) Link CSS file to your HTML files
+5) If you want to use my Gallery format, download script.js and copy "Gallery part"
 ## Fonts
 CSS library uses two fonts.
+Kadwa as primary and Kalam as secundary font for descriptions of profiles and citations.
 ## Components

 ### First
 ### Second